Kim Fields: Career

 Fields has worked with her husband Christopher Morgan on projects.
 In 2010, she and Morgan produced and directed a Christmas television special called Holiday Love.
 They shot the entire show in three days.
 Holiday Love aired on TV One and a second episode aired for Christmas, 2011.
 In an interview that included background on the show, Fields described the special as "restorative and transformative" of her Christian faith.
 Fields revived Holiday Love on the Internet in 2013.

 On August 18, 2015, it was announced that she would be joining the cast of the Bravo reality television show The Real Housewives of Atlanta for its eighth season.
 On March 21, 2016, she announced that she would not return to the show for another season.

 On March 8, 2016, Fields was announced as one of the celebrities who will compete on season 22 of Dancing with the Stars.
 She was partnered with professional dancer Sasha Farber.
 On May 2, 2016, during a double elimination, Fields and Farber were eliminated and finished the competition in 8th place.

 In 2017, Fields played the role of Theresa Newman in the Christian film A Question of Faith, which featured Fields' first co-starring appearance in a feature film and premiered in theaters on September 29, 2017.

-Since May 2021, Fields has starred on Netflix's The Upshaws, but left the show in 2025.
+Since May 2021, Fields has starred on Netflix's The Upshaws.